-The Air League has been awarded grant funding from the Department for Transport to support its flagship National Youth Plane Building Programme.
+The Air League has been awarded grant funding from the Department for Transport to support its flagship National Youth Aircraft Building Programme.
 This programme will provide a major boost to the STEM (Science Technology Engineering and Mathematics) agenda of the UK’s aviation and aerospace industries to positively influence the career outcomes of many thousands of young people across the UK.

 Project Slingshot is our new programme that gives young people practical, hands-on experience in aviation manufacture and flight.
 Working outside of formal learning environments, these programmes support groups of young people to deliver a complete aircraft thereby developing practical skills in engineering, project management and teamwork.
 Project Slingshot aircraft deliver a legacy beyond the initial build programme, with each completed aircraft planned to deliver many years of flying for cadets, other youth groups and Air League scholars.

 Project Slingshot uniquely focuses on a professional build standard delivered by actively mentored young people, through drawing upon expertise within the RAF Sport Aircraft charitable organisation, industry, the Light Aircraft Association and core programme partners.